National Museum (Malaysia)

+History

 The Old Selangor Museum

 Selangor Museum was the de facto national museum pre-independence.
 Selangor Museum was established in 1887 as an amateur affair by colonial civil servants.
-It was taken over by the colonial government, and following the formation of the Federated Malay States in 1896, in 1904 it was administratively merged with the Perak Museum in Taiping as the Federated Malay States Museums under director Leonard Wray Jr. A purpose built museum building designed by prominent architect Arthur Benison Hubback opened in 1907.The Selangor Museum collection grew rapidly under curator, then director, Herbert Christopher Robinson.
+It was taken over by the colonial government, and following the formation of the Federated Malay States in 1896, in 1904 it was administratively merged with the Perak Museum in Taiping as the Federated Malay States Museums under director Leonard Wray Jr. A purpose-built museum building designed by prominent architect Arthur Benison Hubback opened in 1907.The Selangor Museum collection grew rapidly under curator, then director, Herbert Christopher Robinson.
 Other notable staff at Selangor Museum included Cecil Boden Kloss and Eibert Carl Henry Seimund.
 The museum also hired hunters and collectors from Sarawak, including Charles Ulok.

-Much of the museum collectors’ zoological field work focussed on the hills and mountains of the peninsula’s central states, Fraser's Hill, Genting Highlands, Cameron Highlands, laying a foundation for the prominence of these hill resorts in Malaysia today.
+Much of the museum collectors’ zoological field work focussed on the hills and mountains of the peninsula's central states, Fraser's Hill, Genting Highlands, Cameron Highlands, laying a foundation for the prominence of these hill resorts in Malaysia today.
 The museum had a major expedition to Gunung Tahan in 1905.
 They also collected in Southern Thailand and Indonesia.
 The expeditions and collections were written about in the Journal of the Federated Malay States Museums.
 Collected specimens were routinely transferred to the British Museum (Natural History), some were sent to Liverpool Museums in 1914, and the vertebrate collections were fully transferred from Selangor Museum to the Raffles Museum of Singapore in 1926.On 10 March 1945, during the end of World War II, the right wing of the museum was bombed and destroyed by the US B-29 bombers, from the Allied Forces.
 The remaining museum collection was then moved to the Perak Museum in Taiping.

 After World War II, the left wing of Selangor Museum was still in use as a historical site.
 On the brink of independence of the Federation of Malaya, Prime Minister Tunku Abdul Rahman conceived the idea to build a museum to house national historical and cultural treasures as well as specimens of flora and fauna.
 The old museum structure was completely demolished to make way for the new museum.
 The new National Museum, Muzium Negara, was established on the site of the former Selangor Museum.